 - top coat

-Shape your nails and even out any jagged edges, using an emery board nail file.
+Shape your nails and even out any jagged edges, using an emery board.
+Make sure it’s not too rough and remember to work in just one direction, starting from one side working to middle, then the other side working to the middle.
+This will prevent the nail from splitting.
 You can go for a square shape or rounded nail shape.
-Or something that’s a little bit in the middle – square with rounded edges can look really good.
+Or something that’s a little bit in the middle – square with rounded edges ‘squoval’ can look really good.

 4: Exfoliate your hands to get them glowing